 Dr. Stewart established the Vaccine Farm in Palmerston due to the number of routes coming through the town, which would have allowed for his vaccines to be transported anywhere in Ontario within hours.

-.
+The Vaccine Farm was the first institution to produce a smallpox vaccine in Ontario.
 Smallpox was often a recurrent disease, which would result in breakouts throughout the entire province.
 Dr. Stewart was able to sell large quantities to local health boards as a preventive vaccination.

 The Farm had originally consisted of a converted barn where Stewart used government-approved methods of obtaining, testing and processing vaccines from inoculated calves.
 By 1907, although American farms were supplying most of the vaccine used in Ontario, Stewart had constructed new buildings, including a combined operating room and laboratory.